BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/README.md

 filename is `BL2 Better Loot Mod by Apocalyptech-source.txt`.

-The destination file it uses will be identical to the source filename, minus the `-source.txt` suffix, so for my own mod, the output filename will be plain ol' `BL2 Better Loot Mod by Apocalyptech`.
+The destination file it uses will be identical to the source filename, minus the `-source` suffix, so for my own mod, the output filename will be plain ol' `BL2 Better Loot Mod by Apocalyptech.txt`.

 For the filename argument, you can specify either the source or destination file, and the utility will figure out which one you mean.
 So, the following two